What is Interaction Design?

 Cluttered UIs with too many possibilities confuse users and create usability issues.
 Good interaction design limits (or constrains) user actions to guide them through the product more efficiently.

 We see these constraints most commonly with landing pages.
-Designers strip away navigation, links, and anything else that might tempt users to leave the page, leaving only a prominent CTA or form.
+Designers strip away navigation, links, and anything else that might tempt users to leave the page, leaving only a prominent button CTA or form.
 Constraining users to a single action allows them to focus on the content that leads to a conversion.

 Mapping